no-scientist-is-an-island/no-scientist-is-an-island.github.io/docs/start-here/registry-setup/registry-setup.md

 2. Considering adopting a data specification format that is internally consistent across the lab.
 One option is [Psych-DS](https://docs.google.com/document/d/1u8o5jnWk0Iqp_J06PTu5NjBfVsdoPbBhstht6W0fFp0/edit), an emerging standard (under development) modeled after the [Brain Imaging Data Structure (BIDS)](bids.neuroimaging.io/).
 Following this data specificaiton standard may foster a more robust science by making it easier for researchers to easily understand one another's project files, including code and analysis.

 ## Parts of a derived data registry
-A derived data registry has three components: a log, code, and data.
-This can be a folder with three sub-folders.
+*A derived data registry has three components: a log, code, and data.* This can be a folder with three sub-folders.
 There can be benefits to tracking this folder using git and GitHub, which supports version control.

-### Derived data log
+### Log
 Here, information about each derived variable (meta-data) is logged.
 The Psych-DS specification logs this information using a .json file, but a .csv file, or other tracking systems (e.g., Google spreadsheets) can also work.

 In accordance with Psych-DS, we suggest recording some or all of the following information for each variable: name, description, value, identifier, minValue, maxValue, levels, levelsOrdered, na, naValue, alternateName, privacy (see Section 6.1.1 of [Psych-DS](https://docs.google.com/document/d/1u8o5jnWk0Iqp\_J06PTu5NjBfVsdoPbBhstht6W0fFp0/edit) for more details)